-698 MASTER'S PROBLEM

-2-4 credits Prerequisite: permission of advisor.
+698 MASTER'S PROBLEM 2-4 credits Prerequisite: permission of advisor.
 In-depth study of a research problem in education.
 Student must be able to demonstrate critical and analytical skills in dealing with problems in educational foundations.

-Prerequisites: permission of department chair and instructor.
+699 MASTER'S THESIS 4-6 credits Prerequisites: permission of department chair and instructor.
 In-depth study of research problem within humanistic and behavior foundation.

-- HISTORY OF EDUCATION IN AMERICAN SOCIETY 701 3 credits listorical development of education in American social order, with special emphasis on social, political and economic setting. - SEMINAR: HISTORY AND PHILOSOPHY OF HIGHER EDUCATION 703 - Prerequisite: 600 or equivalent.
+701 HISTORY OF EDUCATION IN AMERICAN SOCIETY 3 credits Historical development of education in American social order, with special emphasis on social, political and economic setting.

+703 SEMINAR: HISTORY AND PHILOSOPHY OF HIGHER EDUCATION 3 credits Prerequisite: 600 or equivalent.
 History and philosophy related to genesis and development of higher education in the Western world, with special emphasis given to higher education's development in United States.
-Delivered in faced-to-face web-enhanced format and fully online format.
+Delivered in face-to-face web-enhanced format and fully online format.

-SEMINAR: SOCIAL-PHILOSOPHICAL FOUNDATIONS OF EDUCATION 705

-3 credits (May be repeated for a total of six credits) Prerequisites: Admission to a College of Education doctoral program or permission.
+705 SEMINAR: SOCIAL-PHILOSOPHICAL FOUNDATIONS OF EDUCATION 3 credits (May be repeated for a total of six credits) Prerequisites: Admission to a College of Education doctoral program or permission.
 Inquiry into selected ideological social, economic and philosophical factors affecting educational development in United States and other countries.

-ADULT LEARNING, DEVELOPMENT, AND MOTIVATION 710 3 credits Prerequisites: Admission to a College of Education doctoral program or permission.
+710 ADULT LEARNING, DEVELOPMENT, AND MOTIVATION 3 credits Prerequisites: Admission to a College of Education doctoral program or permission.
 Emerging theories of intelligence; theories of adult learning; stage theories of adult cognitive, conceptual and moral development; life cycle development; adult-like transitions.

-LEARNING PROCESSES 721
+721 LEARNING PROCESSES

-3 credits Prerequisites: Admission to a College of Education doctoral program or permission.
+Prerequisites: Admission to a College of Education doctoral program or permission.
 Study of principles underlying classroom learning processes with particular emphasis on teaching as means of modifying pupil behavior; cognitive, motor, social and affective.

-TEACHER BEHAVIOR AND INSTRUCTION 723
+723 TEACHER BEHAVIOR AND INSTRUCTION 3 credits Prerequisite: 600.

-Prerequisite: 600.
 Intensive survey of theoretical and empirical literature involving teacher and conceptions of instruction.
 A student reports on theory, empirical research and applications in areas of individual interests.

-740 RESEARCH DESIGN

-3 credits Prerequisites: Admission to a College of Education doctoral program or permission.
-Topics include problem statement, research questions, literature review, choosing a sample, select-ing an appropriate research design and data collection method, and ethical and legal issues.
+740 RESEARCH DESIGN 3 credits Prerequisites: Admission to a College of Education doctoral program or permission.
+Topics include problem statement, research questions, literature review, choosing a sample, selecting an appropriate research design and data collection method, and ethical and legal issues.

-DATA COLLECTION METHODS 741
+741 DATA COLLECTION METHODS